hyosung11/Launch-School/Courses/journal.md

    * Kids are home for spring break.
 So I need to make lunch for them and we will go to Sky Zone this afternoon.

 11:08 Just working through the Anki problems that come up as I review them.

+## 202204012 화요일

+08:43 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Skim Study Guide
+   * [x] 2.
+Review OOP Anki Cards
+~~   * [ ] 3.
+Exercises Again~~
+   * [x] 4.
+Listen to the 48 Laws of Power: through Law 21

+2. What will you do today?
+   * [ ] 1.
+Skim Study Guide
+   * [ ] 2.
+Review OOP Anki Cards
+   * [ ] 3.
+Exercises Again
+   * [ ] 4.
+JS129 Study Group with Karl
+   * [ ] 5.
+Listen to the 48 Laws of Power: Law 22+

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Kids are still on spring break this week, so I am watching them.
+Since SungOh has a play date this morning from 9:00 to 11:00, I will hopefully have some time to study.